erikreid/Army-Geographic-Information-Services/README.md

-Army-Geospatial-Engineers
+Army-Geographic-Information-Systems
 =========================

-This repository is for collaboration within the Army Geospatial Community.
-Within this community, we can look at each others codes and tools to help improve the community as a whole.
+This repository is for collaboration within the Army GIS Community.
+The purpose of this community is for providing tools and templates used for the ESRI ArcGIS platform.